amenzwa/amenzwa.github.io/computing/ProgrammingLanguages.md

 - Functional—Programmer defines data types and functions that operate on those types, and the language evaluates the functions to transform the input data to produce the result.
   - Lisp, Scheme, Common Lisp, Clojure, Mathematica, Julia
-  - Standard ML, Haskell, OCaml, F#, Reason, Rust, Elm
+  - Standard ML, Haskell, OCaml, F#, Reason, Elm
   - Erlang, Elixir

 **Imperative**